jstiff/Imitate/README.md

 This application uses the GitHub API, React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-## Login page
+### Login page

 ![Image of User Page](./public/login.png)

-## Search GitHub by providing any GitHub users username into the input field.
+### Search GitHub by providing any GitHub users username into the input field.

 ![Image of User Page](./public/Imitate-user-page.png)

-## Prompt shows users Avatar and makes sure that's who you chose.
+### Prompt shows the searched users Avatar.
+Provides a choice to continue on to search or return back and search for another programmer .

 ![Image of User Page](./public/prompt.png)

-## Table listing Users Repos that can be searched.
+### Table listing Users Repos that can be searched.

 ![Image of User Page](./public/resultsTable.png)

-## Lesson page that allows you to practice your typing skills over your favorite Programmers GitHub code.
+### Lesson page that allows you to practice your typing skills over your favorite Programmers GitHub code.

 ![Image of Lesson Page](./public/lesson-page.png)

-## If you clone this Repository.
+### If you clone this Repository.

 Make sure you have the following software installed on your computer: